ramanagali/Interview_Guide/Cloud_DevOps_Interview_Questions.md

 ### Packer

 ### AWS
-* Where to Host DB if DB has to be in the region where AWS/AZURE not avail
+* How you Host DB if DB has to be in the region where AWS/AZURE not avail
-* Scaling in PRD
+* Diff between Stateful and Stateless firewalls ?
 *